Persistence Curves: A canonical framework for summarizing persistence diagrams: Introduction

+Kernel functions and vectorization of persistence diagrams are two main approaches to summarize persistence diagrams in a way that is compatible with non-distance based machine learning algorithms.
+In the former, one constructs a kernel function, or a rule for quantifying the similarity of two persistence diagrams.
+This kernel function is then used in kernel-based machine learning algorithms such as support vector machines.
+This approach has been explored through in a bag-of-words approach \cite{li2014persistence}, kernel SVM for persistence \cite{reininghaus2015stable}, persistence intensity functions \cite{chen2015statistical}, and persistence weighted Gaussian kernel \cite{kusano2016persistence}.
+The vectorization of persistence diagrams has proven quite popular in recent literature and we can find this summarization type in the form of persistence landscapes~\cite{bubenik2015statistical}, persistence images~\cite{adams2017persistence}, persistence indicator functions~\cite{rieck2019topological}, general functional summaries \cite{berry2018functional}, persistent entropy~\cite{persistentEntropyStability}, and the Euler Characteristic Curve~\cite{richardson2014efficient}.
+Indeed, several of these vectorization methods share some properties.

-In creating a summary method for persistence diagrams, one wishes for the summary to have a few important qualities.
-Adams, et. al \cite{adams2017persistence} neatly outline the qualities of a good vectorization method as follows: \begin{problem} ``How can we represent a persistence diagram so that \begin{enumerate} \item The output of the representation is a vector in $\mathbb{R}^n$; \item The representation is stable with respect to the input noise; \item The representation is efficient to compute; \item The representation maintains an interpretable connection to the original persistence diagram; \item The representation allows one to adjust the relative importance of points in different regions of the persistence diagram.'' \end{enumerate} \end{problem} The framework we propose in this paper, persistence curves, possesses the above five properties.
+Our main contribution, called \textit{persistence curves} framework, is a general unifying framework that many vectorizations fall under.
+This allows for a stronger theoretical analysis of diagram vectorizations.
+It is canonical as it generalizes the idea of Fundamental Lemma of Persistent Homology \cite{edelsbrunner2010computational}, making it an intuitive framework.
+It is flexible and interpretable as one may design new summaries based on different situations or applications.
+It is capable of generating competitively applicable summaries at a much lower computational cost than other examples in the literature.
+These advantages of persistence curves framework echo those qualities of a good vectorization method outlined in \cite{adams2017persistence} which are the following: \begin{itemize} \item[Quality 1] The output of the representation is a vector in $\mathbb{R}^n$. \item[Quality 2] The representation is stable with respect to the input noise. \item[Quality 3] The representation is efficient to compute. \item[Quality 4] The representation maintains an interpretable connection to the original persistence diagram. \item[Quality 5] The representation allows one to adjust the relative importance of points in different regions of the persistence diagram. \end{itemize} We will show throughout this paper that our proposed framework can generate vectorizations that possess these qualities.
+The outline of the paper is as follows.